Important information if your life insurance policy is in trust

 What to do if you are the only trustee

-- Download and complete the Deed of Appointment of additional trustees form.
-This sets out the duties and responsibilities of any appointed trustees.
-To help you complete this form it comes with useful notes explaining what's required.
+Print off and complete the Deed of Appointment of additional trustees form (PDF, 607KB).
+This sets out the duties and responsibilities of the trustees and has useful notes explaining how to compete the form.